 As someone who lives alone and travels alone meal times are always a chore.
-After working a 12-hour shift the last thing I want to do is cook.
+After working a 12-hour shift the last thing I want to do is cook a meal.
 I also get very tired of fast food, not to mention it is not good for my weight.
 So then what do you do to eat a meal that is good and also good for you.

 There is a current trend to have meals shipped to you both heat and eat or those requiring about 30 min prep time.
 Also, there are grocery stores that will deliver right to your door saving you time spent shopping.
 If you are like me I can’t go in and just get the one thing I came for but end up buying something I could have done without.

 Many times these will save you money because they send you just the ingredients you need in the portion you need.
 Most of them are dinner for 2 so for me it is 2 nights meal.
 There are many to choose from so I will give you details of three that I have tried.
 These were the easiest to prepare and the best value.